loadfred/tidy-sddm/README.md

 ```
 [General]
-LayoutMirroring=false
-ChooseUser=false
-MilitaryTime=false
-DisableTopHalfColor=false
-FontPointSize=11
-FontFamily=Inter
-Background=
-Icons=kora
-Palette=Blender
+layoutMirroring=false
+chooseUser=false
+militaryTime=false
+disableTopHalfColor=false
+fontPointSize=11
+fontFamily=Inter
+background=
+icons=kora
+palette=Blender
 ```

 ### Background
-For a background image, enter the full path
+For a background image, you may select it from the KDE system settings (sddm-kcm), otherwise enter the path ...

-`Background=/home/myuser/Pictures/greenforest.png`

-Otherwise the base and window colors from your chosen palette will be used for the background
+`background=trees.png` if image is in the tidy-sddm folder (preferred)

+`background=/home/myuser/Pictures/greenforest.png` see the note below

 NOTE: If no image is shown, SDDM needs permission to open your home folder, this can be done with ...

 `sudo chmod o+X /home/myuser`

+If no background is defined the base and window colors from your chosen palette will be used for the background

 ### Icons
 You may choose either adwaita, breeze, or kora

-`Icons=breeze`
+`icons=breeze`

 ### Palettes
 There are 20+ different color palettes in the config ready to use

-`Palette=Breeze Dark`
+`palette=Breeze Dark`

 You may create your own color palette using Hex codes (#ffa03d) or color names (orange) using the following properties ...

 ```
 [Palette Name]
-Base=
-Highlight=
-HighlightedText=
-Shadow=
-Text=
-Window=
-WindowText=
+base=
+highlight=
+highlightedText=
+shadow=
+text=
+window=
+windowText=
 ```

 The majority of the palettes written in `theme.conf` are from [lxqt-themes](https://github.com/lxqt/lxqt-themes/tree/master/palettes)